-Kmart Albany attack claim: Police investigating complaint stranger rammed, punched 'tantrum' toddler
+Kmart Albany attack claim: Police investigating mother's complaint that stranger rammed, punched 'tantrum' toddler

 Her son was now fine, despite having two large bumps on his forehead.

-However, she felt she had him down.
+However, she felt she had let him down.

 "My job is to protect my children.
 To know that someone has punched him in the head and I haven't reacted... he'll be like 'this is normal for people to do this to me'," she said.